Compliance

 • Have alternative evaluation processes ready (non-video interviews, extended assessment time)

-• Never penalize candidates for requesting accommodations
+• Never penalize candidates for requesting accommodations—track requests to demonstrate compliance

 Challenge 4: Multi-State Licensing

-The issue: Healthcare employers hiring across state lines must track which AI laws apply where—NYC nurses get LL144 protections, California nurses get AB 2930, etc.
+The issue: Healthcare employers hiring across state lines must track which AI laws apply where—NYC nurses get LL144 protections, California nurses get AB 2930, etc. Licensing boards add layers, like varying RN requirements across states.

 Compliance approach: